 The following information has been furnished by the Trustee for use in this Offering Memorandum.
 The Corporation does not guarantee or make any representation as to the accuracy or completeness thereof or the absence of material adverse change in such information or in the condition of the Trustee subsequent to the date hereof.
-Wells Fargo Bank, National Association is a national banking association organized under the laws of the United States and a wholly owned subsidiary of Well Fargo & Company, a holding company with assets in excess of \$1.3 trillion.
-Wells Fargo Bank, National Association has acted as indenture trustee on numerous transactions involving pools of student loans.
-See EXHIBIT III - "SUMMARY OF CERTAIN PROVISIONS OF THE GENERAL RESOLUTION" for information regarding the responsibilities of the Trustee.
+Deutsche Bank National Trust Company is a national banking association currently located c/o Deutsche Bank Trust Company Americas at 60 Wall Street, New York, New York 10005.
+Deutsche Bank National Trust Company has acted as indenture trustee on numerous transactions involving pools of student loans.
+See EXHIBIT III - "Summary of Certain Provisions of the General Resolution" for information regarding the responsibilities of the Trustee.
 The Trustee will have no obligation to administer, service or collect the Financed Student Loans or to maintain or monitor the administration, servicing or collection thereof.